Building for the Future: A Work in Progress

 To help realize this vision, we are working with Diller Scofidio + Renfro, a highly talented architectural firm in New York City.
-The architects are developing a comprehensive plan for the current building and for two additional sites adjacent to the western end of the Museum, into which we are expanding: three floors of a residential tower being developed by Hines, at 53 West 53 Street, and the site of the former American Folk Art Museum.
-The plans include new gallery space on three floors within the tower, and a new building on the site of the former museum.
+The architects are developing a comprehensive plan for the current building and for two additional sites adjacent to the western end of the Museum, into which we are expanding: three floors of a residential tower being developed by Hines, at 53 West 53 Street, and the site of the former American Folk Art Museum, at 45 West 53 Street.
+The plans include new gallery space on three floors within the tower, and a new building at 45 West 53 Street.
 The complexity of the overall project, which must integrate these different locations and their varied spaces, presents major design challenges.
 The architects have been exploring the site holistically, with the goal of generating as many options as possible for achieving a thoughtfully resolved set of galleries and public spaces for the Museum.
-After a lengthy and rigorous analysis to determine if the former museum could be incorporated into the expansion, we have concluded that MoMA’s programmatic objectives could not be met without severely impacting the original American Folk Art Museum building.
-The degree to which the building would lose its identity, and the level of compromise to the MoMA program, made saving it infeasible.
 We asked Diller Scofidio + Renfro to make The Museum of Modern Art the most welcoming museum in New York; to build upon the sequence of galleries created by Yoshio Taniguchi in 2004—without replicating them—to maximize the variety of spaces for presenting our collection; and to ensure that the Museum is more directly woven into the dynamic urban fabric of midtown Manhattan.
-On the site of the former museum, DS+R proposes flexible alternative spaces that provide access to art directly from the street.

 Our goal is to ensure the continued dynamism of the Museum’s unparalleled collection while making the Museum a more open, accessible, and engaging place, one where questions are prized and the diversity of ideas raised by modern and contemporary artists becomes a greater and more resonant part of people’s daily lives.